cerana/cerana/docs/roadmap.md

 What has been completed:
 - A fully async Cerana Task API, a resilient and recursive task stack that works statelessly
 - CeranaOS as a lightweight, in-memory linux os for easily running containers and kvm processes
 - Cerana Platform, a declarative engine for assuring the state of a cluster of CeranaOS Boxes.
-As of today it has a resiliant key-value store, a demo "tick" to assure the state of services and images across the cluster, and a Cerana Task API for executing tasks to change the state of the cluster.
+As of today it has a resilient key-value store, a demo "tick" to assure the state of services and images across the cluster, and a Cerana Task API for executing tasks to change the state of the cluster.

 What comes immediately next (two sprints):
 - Creating initial Cerana Platform ticks that run on a schedule, replacing the demo tick
  - Service Bundle tick
  - Dataset Assurance Tick
-- Superceding Stats-pusher with the notion of per node ticks
+- Superseding Stats-pusher with the notion of per node ticks
  - Bundle Heartbeat Pusher
  - Dataset Heartbeat Pusher
  - Node Heartbeat Pusher